 Supplemental Application Materials must be submitted as a ONE PDF document, it can be uploaded under the "supplemental" section of the DICAS application.

 *In addition to applying to the CSUN - DI Program, each student must apply to CSUN Graduate Program.
 Applicants interested in applying to the DI must file a separate application for graduate school at California State University, Northridge (CSUN).
 This can be done on-line through CSU Apply.
 Students interested in the MS in Human Nutrition (MSHN) Option B must apply to the MS in Human Nutrition program.
 Applicants must take the GRE and provide a copy of the GRE score sheet in the envelope with your DI application.
 Take the GRE, allow several months so that you can obtain and then submit your GRE scores in the packet with the DI application.
+(Please Note: ONLY for 2021-2022 applications, GRE is NOT required.)

 The current CSUN DI program is accredited for two tracks.
 The NT track will need to meet the masters degree and DI requirement in order to receive a DI verification statement.
 The intern will complete this program in two years.
 The COM track is a non-degree DI for interns who will have completed or will complete an MS degree.